gmc-code/PC-algorithms1/docs/maths_python/bisection.rst

 ----

-Usage Example
+Cubic Example
 ----------------

-| Here's an example of how you can use the bisection function to find the root of the sin(x) function in the interval [3, 5] with a maximum of 2 iterations.
+| Here's an example of how you can use the bisection function to find the root of a cubic function in the interval [1, 3] with a maximum of 4 iterations.
-| The output value is 3.5.
+| The output value is .

 .. code-block:: python

-    from math import sin
+    def f(x):
+        return x**3 - 6.5*x**2 + 10*x - 1.5

     def bisection(f, a, b, max_iter):
         if f(a) * f(b) > 0: